mitmedialab/PRG-Group-Map/README.md

 Because we are forcing everyone to write code, we want to make it as easy as possible to get going with this project.
 To do this, we'll make use of [Gitpod](https://www.gitpod.io/), which provides access to virtual development environments.

+We are able to configure these environment so that you will be immediately ready to develop and add in your changes.
+Also, we are using gitpod in such a way that you can open a new environment (called a "workspace"), make your changes, and then delete the workspace immediately after.
+And the next time you need to develop, you can simply click the button below to start up a new workspace.

 1. **Login to Gitpod:** Click the following button to open a [Gitpod](https://www.gitpod.io/) workspace for this project:
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/mitmedialab/PRG-Group-Map)
     1. Unless you already have a gitpod account (and are logged in), you should be prompted to `Continue with Github`.
 After clicking `Continue with Github`, login to github (if prompted) and authorize gitpod (if prompted).